Care

 Step 1: Rinse

 If food has been burnt on the surface of your pan, it’s likely dried out.
 As anyone who’s ever done the dishes knows, it’s impossible to clean when pieces of food have hardened on any surface.
-Simply letting the pan soak in hot water for 10 to 15 minutes will help solve this issue.
+Simply letting the pan soak in hot water can help solve this issue.

 Step 2: Soap

-Once the pan has soaked, dump the water and add dish soap to both your dish sponge and the pan.
+Once the pan has soaked and the burnt spot has been rehydrated, dump the water and add dish soap to both your dish sponge and the pan.
 The dish soap will help break down oil, grease, and pieces of burnt food.

 Step 3: Sponge